 - Suspend — When encountered within a workflow, this template instruction will make Argo suspend further execution until you either manually resume the process or a specified time elapses.

-- Steps — Step templates define sequential stages in your workflow.
+- Steps template — Step templates define sequential stages in your workflow.
 Each step contains a list of nested templates that will execute in parallel.
 Execution only moves to the next step once all the nested templates have completed.

 - DAG — DAG (directed acyclic graph) templates are how you configure dependencies between tasks.
 They’re a more versatile alternative to steps as they allow tasks to start running as soon as a specific named dependency has completed.